i4vision/AppHubManager/replit.md

 The application allows users to:
 - View all saved apps in a responsive grid layout with automatic favicon display
-- Add new apps with name and URL
+- Add new apps with name, URL, and optional category
 - Delete existing apps
 - Click app cards to navigate to saved URLs in new tabs
 - See app favicons automatically fetched from DuckDuckGo's icon service
 - View full URLs via tooltip on hover (only domain shown in card)
+- Search and filter apps in real-time by name or URL
+- Organize apps by categories with tab-based filtering
+- View apps in grouped sections by category (when "All" tab is selected)
+- Filter apps by specific category or view uncategorized apps

 ## User Preferences